Ulasia

 Ulasia is a genus of lanternflies in the subfamily Aphaeninae.
-Being in the tribe of Aphaenini, species in this genus are related to the spotted lanternfly, a major pest in the United States, South Korea, and Japan, having a similar body shape to it.
+Being in the tribe Aphaenini, species in this genus are related to the spotted lanternfly, a major pest in the United States, South Korea, and Japan, having a similar body shape to it.

 Distribution

 Ulasia is endemic to the island New Guinea, on the Indonesian side.

 Species

 The Global Biodiversity Information Facility lists the following species: